xoBlair/austinipsumexpress/README.md

 #In v2.0, users will be able to create an account and submit sentences!

 #Technologies Used:
-Javascript
+Javascript,
-HTML
+HTML,
-CSS
+CSS,
-jQuery
+jQuery,
-Express
+Express,
-Mongo.DB (nothing posting to it yet)
+Mongo.DB (nothing posting to it yet),
-Node.js
+Node.js,
-Bitballoon.com (before I launched it with Express and Node.js) Almost got it deployed on Heroku…but failed
+Bitballoon.com (before I launched it with Express and Node.js), Almost got it deployed on Heroku…but failed,
-Trello
+Trello,
-Git and GitHub
+Git and GitHub,
-Font Awesome (icons)
+Font Awesome (icons),
-Google fonts
+Google fonts,
-Wunderground widgets
+Wunderground widgets,
-Twitter widgets
+Twitter widgets,
-Time and Date counter widget
+Time and Date counter widget,
 SimpleHitCounter widgets

 http://localhost:3000/